Data-Science-for-Linguists-2019/Reddit-Comment-Analysis/progress_report.md

 ## Captain's Log : 3rd Progress Report Stardate 4/9/19

 I've probably not made as much progress as I would like, but nonetheless, I have made headway into the problem.
+(I apologize in advance if this is lower quality than normal, rushed a little on this)

 ### Subreddits